ppatierno/formula1-telemetry-rhosak/README.md

 ## Cleaning

-In order to clean the deployment, you can run the following script to delete the service accounts.
+In order to clean the deployment, you can run the following script to delete the service accounts and the local env files.

 ```shell
 ./delete-service-accounts.sh